 (As an Amazon Associate, Post Hill Press may generate income from qualifying purchases.)

-When Magic Failed: A Lebanese Childhood Caught Between Tradition and Modernity
+When Magic Failed: A Memoir of a Lebanese Childhood, Caught Between East and West

 From the author of The Arab Predicament and Dream Palace of the Arabs comes a beautiful and haunting memoir of growing up in Lebanon in the ’50s and ’60s—the story of a sensitive young man and budding intellectual caught between tradition and modernity, east and west.